 By pursuing a concentration, students can engage in advanced, in-depth study with the leading scholars and practitioners in a specific field, without having to pursue an advanced degree.
 Students are then equipped with the specialized legal training and tools that can give them a powerful advantage in the marketplace.

 Typically, students begin a concentration in their second year but may formally declare a concentration any time in their three years of study.
 A faculty advisor who has specialized expertise in a given area of the law is assigned to each concentration to offer students advice throughout their course of study.
-Once students have decided to pursue a concentration, they should complete an Intent to Concentrate form, available online or from the School of Law Registrar’s Office.
+Once students have decided to pursue a concentration, they should complete an Intent to Concentrate form, available online or from the School of Law Registrar’s Office (LAW 502).
 Any administrative questions about a concentration should be directed to Student Affairs at 617-358-1800.